-RN to BSN Students first meet all requirements for completion of the Associate Degree or Diploma in Nursing program from a regionally accredited program.
+RN to BSN Students first meet all requirements for completion of the Associate Degree in Nursing (ADN) or Diploma in Nursing program from a regionally accredited program.
 Upon RN licensure, students then enter the SDSU RN to BS program.

 For RN to BSN students, the nursing courses taken upon entering the SDSU School of Nursing include